dharple/detox/README.md

 ## Install Stable from Repository

-To build a stable copy of `detox` from source, run:
+To build a stable copy of `detox` from source, install the package `git`, then
+run:

 ```
 git clone -b 1.x https://github.com/dharple/detox.git